MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 ## Make a call

+The [Main menu](main-menu.md) makes it easy to make a call at any time while keeping holographic clutter to a minimum.

 1. Look at the palm of your hand to open the Main menu, and then select the **Call activity** button.

     ![Screen shot of hand and Main menu.](media/main-menu.PNG "Screen shot of hand and Main menu")